superloopnetwork/superloop/README.md

 ## superloop pull cfgs

 The 'pull cfgs' feature allows you to pull configs from one or multiple nodes.
 It's a function used to backup your configs manually when the command is invoked.
+To use it, ssimply type 'superloop pull cfgs -n core.*'.
+This will backup all node configurations that matches the regex.
+For F5 platforms, this will download the *.ucs file from the appliance.

 ## superloop host exec